 Measles is infamous for its incredible contagiousness.
 Measles spreads primarily through airborne droplets.

-- How measles is transmitted: When an infected person coughs, sneezes, or even talks, tiny droplets containing the virus are expelled into the air.
+- How measles is transmitted: Measles is transmitted through the air.
+Tiny, virus-containing droplets are expelled when an infected person coughs, sneezes, or talks.
 These droplets can then be inhaled by others, or they can land on surfaces.
 The virus can remain active and infectious on contaminated surfaces for up to two hours.

 - What is the most common way to get measles?
-The most common way to get measles is by breathing in the virus after an infected person coughs or sneezes nearby.
+The most common way to get measles is by breathing in the virus after an infected person coughs or sneezes.
 You can also get it by touching the contaminated surfaces and then touching the eyes, nose, or mouth.

-- How measles starts: The infection begins when the virus enters the body, usually through the respiratory tract.
-It then replicates in the cells lining the back of the throat and lungs before spreading throughout the body, eventually leading to the characteristic symptoms.
+- How measles starts: Infection begins when the virus enters the respiratory tract.
+It then replicates in the cells of the throat and lungs.
+Finally, it spreads throughout the body, causing the characteristic symptoms.

 - Can I go out if I have measles?
 Absolutely not.
 Is measles contagious?
 Yes, extremely!
-An infected person can spread measles for four days before their rash appears and four days after the start of the rash.
-During this period, you are highly contagious and must isolate yourself to prevent further spread, especially to vulnerable populations.
+You can spread measles for four days before your rash appears and four days after it starts.
+Since you are highly contagious, you must isolate yourself to protect vulnerable people.

 3. Recognizing Measles: What Does It Look Like?